htr-volker/ssh-group-tutorial/README.md

 exit
 ```

-Now, go see the message your friend has left for you!
+Now, the receiver can go look at the message on their VM!
 Remember that the message will be create under the user you made for your friend, so you may have to switch back to that user to see it.

+Once you've read the message, swap roles and do it again!

 ## Stretch Goal